 The second critical component is to know that we all learn by doing.
 It is important to make sure the child is a motivated learner.
 It may be needed to start using highly motivating activities for a few simple responses in the beginning as praise is often not sufficient to motivate the child to participate in learning activities.
 If praise is paired prior to the delivery of the reinforcement, it is likely that the child will develop social praise as the reinforcer.
 The main issue is that children learn best from individuals they like and who make learning fun!
 We want the child to run to us not from us!

-Please see our resource Capturing the Motivation of Children with Autism for additional tips on how to help your child.
+Please see our resource Learning to Motivate, Motivating to Learn for additional tips on how to help your child.

 The third critical component is variation in learning activities.
 It is important to have many skill acquisition trials throughout the day.
 Children need a lot of repeated practice to develop skills.
 A varied learning environment is key.
 The child needs to learn not only in the structured teaching session, but also during daily activities (such as getting dressed, eating, taking a bath).
 Parents have the opportunity to teach critical skills to their child at the same time as they are helping them through these typical daily activities.